learlab/itell/README.md

 The `apps/demo` volume in the `main` branch is our master volume and should always contain the most up-to-date features.
 To synchronize other volumes, we use git branching.
-Different volumes reside in different branches and we use `git merge` to coordinate changes between them.
+Different volumes reside in different branches we run merges from time to time to coordinate changes between them.
 Vercel deployments are also connecting to different branches.

 There is a bash script `setup-protect-merge.sh` in the root directory that enhances git for this workflow, run it before you start working on a new volume